Gareth Pugh

 Gareth Pugh (born 31 August 1981) is an English fashion designer based in London.
 He is known for his unconventional use of volume and form when designing outfits, and his work is described as performance art.
-He achieved prominence in the Autumn 2005 Kashpoint's Alternative Fashion Week group show, and he made his solo premiere in London's Fall 2006 fashion week.
+He achieved prominence in the Kashpoint's Autumn 2005 Alternative Fashion Week group show, and he made his solo premiere in London's Fall 2006 fashion week.
 Due to his focus on experimental fashion, Pugh has had limited success selling wearable clothes.
 Instead, his projects are funded through patronage by Rick Owens and Michèle Lamy.
 His designs have been sported by notable performers, including Kylie Minogue, Beyoncé, and Lady Gaga.

 Career

 At 14, Pugh began working as a costume designer for the National Youth Theatre.
 He started his fashion education at City of Sunderland College and finished his degree in Fashion Design at Central Saint Martins in 2003.
 He interned with Rick Owens in Paris.
 His final collection at St. Martins, which used balloons to accentuate models' joints and limbs (a technique that would become one of his trademarks), attracted the attention of the senior fashion editor of Dazed & Confused magazine, who placed one of his designs on the magazine's cover shortly thereafter.

-Pugh was selected to participate in British reality show The Fashion House two months after his graduation, which he would later call "horrible" and his "only other option [to being on] the dole."
-The rise of !WOWOW!, a feature in Dazed & Confused, and a debut show at London club Kashpoint's Alternative Fashion Week brought Pugh to the attention of Fashion East "London's breeding ground for cutting-edge new talent," leading them to invite Pugh to participate in its Autumn 2005 group show.
+Pugh was selected to participate in the British reality show The Fashion House two months after his graduation, which he would later call "horrible" and his "only other option [to being on] the dole."
+The rise of !WOWOW!, a feature in Dazed & Confused, and a debut show at London club Kashpoint's Alternative Fashion Week brought Pugh to the attention of Fashion East, "London's breeding ground for cutting-edge new talent," leading them to invite Pugh to participate in its Autumn 2005 group show.
 Pugh had only four weeks, with no studio, no assistants, and little money, to create the collection.
-His collection ended up a critical success and attracted significant attention to his designs.
+His collection ended up a critical success and attracted significant attention to his collections.

-Pugh's solo premiere was in London's Fall 2006 fashion week; he has since showed his Spring 2007 and Autumn 2007 collections there.
+Pugh's solo premiere was in London's Fall 2006 fashion week; he has since shown his Spring 2007 and Autumn 2007 collections there.
 Pugh's shows have continued to draw critical praise.
 British Vogue, for instance, called his Spring 2007 collection "an incredible, unmissable show" and said that "his genius is undeniable."
 Anna Wintour is a notable supporter of Pugh's designs.